mikarinneoracle/dockernode-app/rolling-update-wercker.md

 ![Logo](rolling-router-ss-login.png)

 Press OK.
-The following screen should show up if the login with given OCCS admin IP and API tokn was succesful:
+The following screen should show up if the login with given OCCS admin IP and API token was succesful:

 ![Logo](rolling-router-ss-create-keyvalues.png)